Neal Broten: Early career

 Broten, like his two brothers, attended Roseau High School, a perennial hockey contender in the state of Minnesota, where he appeared with the Rams in the state tournament in three consecutive years (1977–79).
 His 1978 achievement of four assists in a single period still stands as a Roseau Rams' record today.

 As a college freshman playing for Herb Brooks and the Minnesota Golden Gophers, Broten scored 21 goals, had 50 assists, and was named WCHA Rookie of the Year His final goal of that season was the game winner that clinched the 1979 NCAA Championship in which the Gophers defeated the University of North Dakota by a score of 4–3.
 Broten would later win the inaugural Hobey Baker award in 1981, which honors the US collegiate hockey's best player.

 Broten is one of two players, along with Ed Belfour, to have played on teams that won the NCAA hockey championship (University of Minnesota in 1979), the Olympic Gold Medal (Team USA, 1980), and the Stanley Cup (New Jersey Devils, 1995).
-He is the only player to have won the Hobey Baker, the Olympic gold medal and the Stanley Cup.
-He is one of only two American players, along with Ken Morrow, to have won both the Olympic gold and the Stanley Cup.
+He and Jack Eichel are the only players to have won the Hobey Baker, the Olympic gold medal and the Stanley Cup.
+Through 2025, Broten was one of only two American players, along with Ken Morrow, to have won both the Olympic gold and the Stanley Cup; with the American victory at the 2026 Winter Olympics, they have been joined by Eichel, Matt Tkachuk, Jake Guentzel, and Jaccob Slavin.